ECOMMERCE: LOGISTICS

 Physical or in-store sales are still predominant in the U.S., making up 76% of the total retail industry.
 Online retail accounted for a quarter (24%) of all retail sales in 2023.

-Share of In-Store and Online Sales In the United States Retail Industry, 2023
+Share of In-Store and Online Sales in the United States Retail Industry, 2023

 But eCommerce sales are growing .
 The share of online retail to total retail is growing at an average rate of 9.4%.
 By 2028, eCommerce sales are predicted to make up 38% of the total retail sales in the United States.